16charan08/Police-dept-incident-analysis/README.md

 Text is spilt at ';' and then each row is stored into a list.
 This list length is checked if it is lessthan 5 then "Null" is inserted at position of list according to our assumptions.

+**_Exception_:-** In this assumption if I have one missing value of nature code will handle it , If that one missing value is with some other column it cannot handle.

 > *text = pageObj.split(";") \
         text = text[:-1] \
         for j in range(0,len(text)): \